ShimizuAise/VT_Spectralizer/README.md

 5: ToDo: Better UI Design to move away from default windows design.

-6: ToDo: Allow selection of audio input device for users of Virtual Audio Cable and similar apps.
+6: Done: ~~Allow selection of audio input device for users of Virtual Audio Cable and similar apps.~~